• Home

 Dried, fresh, or frozen blueberries? - You can use any version!
 Dried blueberries give more intense flavor and less mess, but fresh blueberries or frozen ones add bursts of juiciness.

-Don't overmix the dough - Once you add the flour, stir just 'til combined.
-Overmixin' can make your cookies tough.
+Don't overmix the dough - Once you add the flour, stir just until combined.
+Overmixing can make your cookies tough.

-Use parchment paper - It keeps cookies from spreadin' too much and makes cleanup easy as pie.
+Use parchment paper - It keeps cookies from spreading too much and makes cleanup easy as pie.

-Let 'em cool completely - Don't rush this part!
+Let them cool completely - Don't rush this part!
 Warm cookies in a closed container can get soft and sticky from trapped steam.

 Room temperature - Store cookies in an airtight container at room temp for up to 4-5 days.

-Layer with parchment - If you're stacking cookies, lay a piece of parchment or wax paper between layers to keep 'em from sticking.
+Layer with parchment - If you're stacking cookies, lay a piece of parchment or wax paper between layers to keep them from sticking.

 Freezing the dough - Want fresh-baked cookies later?
 Scoop the dough into balls and freeze them on a tray.
 Once firm, transfer to a bag.
 Bake from frozen, just add a minute or two to the bake time.

-Here are answers to the most common (and a few unexpected!) questions folks ask about these cozy little blueberry oat cookies
+Here are answers to some of the most common (and a few unexpected!) questions about these cozy blueberry oatmeal cookies.

 Yes indeed!
 White chocolate chips, chopped pecans, coconut, or even a pinch of cinnamon or cardamom go real nice with blueberries.